 If you have a young, clubbing crowd, then DJ is most definitely your match.
 If you have an older crowd, and/or you are looking for an intimate, more of a mingle kind of event, then a live band would work best.

 In my very own personal opinion, I believe a professional DJ is the most versatile option.
 He/she can adapt and/or respond very quickly to the crowd, which brings me to my next point.

 Yes, a DJ will most likely be more cost-efficient than a live band; however, be careful with the DJ you choose.

 I cannot stress enough to my clients how important good music is.
 You can have good food and drinks; but that will only last so long.
 You obviously don’t want bored guests.

 Price is not always the most important thing.
 Remember, you get what you pay for.
-I am not saying to spend a fortune on it; but think reasonably.
+I am not saying to spend your life savings on it, but think reasonably.
 Experienced DJs will cost you more, good sound equipment does cost more, and of course, that translates into a higher fee.
 Why should this matter?

-Well, an experienced DJ should be able to gage the crowd, and react to your guests’ response to music.
-That means, if he/she puts on rock and roll and people start leaving the dance floor; then, the DJ should quickly realize it and transition to another type of music.
+Well, an experienced event & wedding DJ should be able to gage the crowd and react to your guests’ response to music.
+That means if he/she puts on rock and roll and people start leaving the dance floor; then, the DJ should quickly realize it and transition to another type of music.

 What about the equipment?
 Let me put it this way.
 If a speaker that is 10 years old blows during the night (yes, it happens when inexperienced DJs crank up the volume too high), you might end up with an unbalanced sound during the event, or what I consider worst, an endless annoying buzz.